CHSS Advice Line

 How CHSS can help you

-COVID-19 is a severe and multi-organ disease, and may have lasting consequences on your body even after the virus is cleared from your system.
+Long Covid is a blanket term which includes both ongoing COVID symptoms and new symptoms which may develop as a result of COVID-19 infection.
+COVID-19 is a severe and multi-organ disease, which may have lasting consequences on your body even after the virus is cleared from your system.
 It can also take longer to clear the virus from your system than expected, particularly if you are immunocompromised or have existing health problems.
-Long Covid is a blanket term which includes both ongoing COVID symptoms and new symptoms which may develop as a result of COVID-19 infection.
-For the purposes of the information on this website, we will focus on symptoms which affect people more than 12 weeks after COVID-19 diagnosis.
-This is referred to as “post-COVID syndrome” in medical and government guidance.

 Long Covid can affect people of any age and background, including children, regardless of the severity of their original COVID symptoms – some people experience Long Covid symptoms without ever having been aware that they were ill to begin with!